-Neurological rehabilitation is a person-centred, inter-disciplinary treatment approach.
+Neurological rehabilitation is a person-centred multi-disciplinary treatment approach.
 It is continued over 24 hours in a holistic and coordinated manner to optimise the wellbeing, quality of life and functional outcomes of clients with neurological impairments.
 This involves the delivery of evidence-based therapeutic interventions incorporating the individual’s goals and needs.
-Short term and long term client-centred goals are set through regular goal planning meetings with the individual, carers, family and inter-disciplinary team facilitated by a Key Worker.
-The duration of rehabilitation may be from weeks to months depending on agreed goals.
+Short term and long term client-centred goals are set through regular goal planning meetings with the individual, carers, family and multi-disciplinary team facilitated by a key worker.
+The duration of rehabilitation can be from weeks to months depending on agreed goals.

 Peartree House works in accordance with the UK Rehabilitation Outcomes Collaborative (UKROC) guidelines to demonstrate client progress alongside therapy-specific outcome measures.